Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 div.blue { background-color:#e6f0ff; border-radius: 5px; padding: 10px;}
 </style>
 <div class = "blue">
-Philadelphia under a previous mayoral administration set the [goal](https://treephilly.org/about/) of achieving 30% tree canopy coverage in all neighborhoods by 2025.
+Under a previous mayoral administration, the city of Philadelphia set the [goal](https://treephilly.org/about/) of achieving 30% tree canopy coverage in all neighborhoods by 2025.
 Currently, the citywide average is 20%, although this is highly uneven.
-More affluent neighborhoods in the northwest that have many parks and large lawns have much higher tree canopy than industrial neighborhoods in south and north Philadelphia which are full of impervious surfaces.
-The neighborhoods which have lower canopy coverage tend to be historically disenfranchised, lower income, and predominantly communities of color.
+More affluent neighborhoods in the northwest with many parks and large lawns have much higher tree canopy than industrial neighborhoods in south and north Philadelphia.
+The neighborhoods with lower canopy coverage tend to be historically disenfranchised, lower-income, and predominantly communities of color.
 This is an environmental justice problem.
-Neighborhoods like Philadelphia’s Hunting Park have a much lower ratio of tree canopy to impervious surfaces than the citywide average, resulting in higher temperatures during summertime heat waves and poorer air quality.
+Neighborhoods like Philadelphia’s Hunting Park have a much lower ratio of the tree canopy to impervious surfaces than the citywide average, resulting in higher temperatures during summertime heat waves and more inferior air quality.
 </div>
 1 acre of tree canopy within a 10 minute walk for all residents
 <style>
 div.blue { background-color:#e6f0ff; border-radius: 5px; padding: 10px;}
 </style>
 <div class = "blue">
-13% of Philadelphia's residents are considered under-served by green space, meaning that they live more than a 10 minute walk away from at least 1 acre of green space.
-The city has therefore set a goal of ensuring that all residents are no more than 10 minutes away from at least 1 acre of green space by 2035.
-To this end, the city is prioritizing adding green space in historically disenfranchised neighborhoods and making efforts to green spaces in schools and recreation centers.
+13% of Philadelphia's residents are considered under-served by green space, meaning that they live more than a 10-minute walk away from at least 1 acre of green space.
+The city has set a goal of ensuring that all residents are no more than 10 minutes away from at least 1 acre of green space by 2035.
+To this end, the city prioritizes adding green space in historically disenfranchised neighborhoods and making efforts to green spaces in schools and recreation centers.

 </div>
 # Planning Tool: Canopy View

-Using this information, we created a predictive scenario planning policy tool which displays future tree canopy loss under three construction scenarios.
-The general population and tree planting agencies can use our tool to understand the potential impact of construction on the tree canopy and to prioritize tree planting efforts.
+Using this information, we created a predictive scenario planning policy tool that displays future tree canopy loss under five construction scenarios.
+The general population and tree planting agencies can use our tool to understand the potential impact of construction on the tree canopy and prioritize tree planting efforts.

 ![Canopy View web application](WebApp.png)